To earn of certificate of completion you have one of two options:

 The fourth and last primary class of diuretics is called thiazide diuretics.

-According to Akbari and Khorasani-Zadeh (2020), this class of diuretics works by inhibiting reabsorption of anywhere from three to five percent of luminal sodium in the distal convoluted tubule within the nephron, which promotes both natriuresis and a diuretic effect.
+According to Akbari and Khorasani-Zadeh (2020), this class of diuretics works by inhibiting the reabsorption of anywhere from three to five percent of luminal sodium in the distal convoluted tubule within the nephron, which promotes both natriuresis and a diuretic effect.

 The three most common medications used in this class of drugs include (Akbari & Khorasani-Zadeh, 2020):